Disposing of rubbish

 - £85 fixed charge to cover some of the treatment and processing costs for recycling will be recovered from rents and for partial owners will be recovered from the service charge

-- £2.50 "pay as you throw" charge – stickers will need to be purchased and fixed onto each bag.
+- £2.50 or £1.40 (depending on the size of your bag) "pay as you throw" charge – stickers will need to be purchased and fixed onto each bag.

 What is flytipping?

 Flytipping is the dumping of waste illegally instead of using an authorised method such as kerbside collection or using an authorised rubbish dump.